-When an employee reports to Tulane that they have been the victim of sexual misconduct (dating violence, domestic violence, sexual assault or stalking), regardless of whether the offense occurred on or off campus, Tulane will provide the reporting person with a written explanation of their rights and options.
-Tulane takes all concerns of sexual misconduct very seriously and is committed to maintaining a campus environment where all individuals are treated equally and with respect and dignity.
+When an employee reports to Tulane University that they have been the victim of sexual misconduct (dating violence, domestic violence, sexual assault, stalking or incest), regardless of whether the offense occurred on or off campus, Tulane will provide the reporting person with a written explanation of their rights and options.
+The university takes all concerns of sexual misconduct very seriously and is committed to maintaining a campus environment where all individuals are treated equally and with respect and dignity.